Student and Employee Accessibility Services (SEAS)

 Working with a wide range of individual and student organizations, University Health Services is dedicated to the promotion of healthy lifestyles.
 Programs range from sexual health to relaxation techniques, from eating disorders to domestic abuse.

-Dining Services offers Kosher and Halal meal plan options for observant Jewish and Muslim students, served in a separate section of the Refectory.
+Dining Services offers Kosher and Halal meal plan options, served in a section of the Refectory.
 This enables students to adhere to dietary laws while also dining with friends.

 Chaplains and Religious Life

-The Office of the Chaplains and Religious Life works collaboratively with nearly two-dozen student organizations, spanning the breadth of Brown’s religious diversity and involving more than 40% of the student population.
-The office cares for and responds to the broad pastoral needs of Brown’s faculty, staff and students.
+The Office of the Chaplains and Religious Life works collaboratively with many student organizations, spanning the breadth of Brown’s religious diversity and involving more than 40% of the student population.
+The office also cares for and responds to the broad pastoral needs of Brown’s faculty, staff and students.